Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Thoughts become things.
-If you see it in your mind, you will hold it in your hand."
+> "Move out of your comfort zone.
+You can only grow if you are willing to feel awkward and uncomfortable when you try something new."
-> — **Bob Proctor**
+> — **Brian Tracy**

 ---